Light-quark mass dependence of the $\Lambda(1405)$ resonance: Formalism

 \subsection{Quark mass dependence of our model variables}

-For the meson-baryon scattering at LO, the most relevant quark mass dependence comes from the pseudoscalar meson masses $M_P$ and the octet baryon masses $m_B$, which appear in the chiral potential and the two-body Green function.
+First, we investigate the quark mass dependence of the pseudoscalar meson masses $M_P$ and the octet baryon masses $m_B$, which appear in both of the LO chiral potential and the two-body Green function.
 Confronting the recent lattice results of $\Lambda(1405)$~\cite{BaryonScatteringBaSc:2023zvt,BaryonScatteringBaSc:2023ori}, we conduct the chiral analysis of the meson and baryon masses from the RQCD Collaboration~\cite{RQCD:2022xux} based on the CLS configuration, which is also utilized by the BaSc Collaboration.

 First, we use a linear function of $M_\pi$ and $M_K$

 as done in Ref.~\cite{Ren:2012aj}, to parameterize the quark mass dependence of the kaon mass for the quark mass trajectory of $\overline{m}=m_\mathrm{symm}$, keeping the trace of the bare quark-mass matrix fixed $Tr(M) = \mathrm{const.}$, given by the CLS ensembles.
 The lattice pion and kaon masses in Ref.~\cite{RQCD:2022xux} have been corrected by including the finite-volume effects.
 The values of the pion and kaon masses at the physical point are